 Step 4 — Multi-Site Logic

-If you publish to multiple sites, list them in the skill:
+If you publish to multiple sites, list them in the skill so the agent knows where each version goes:

 ## Sites